Large flying fox: Range and habitat

 The large flying fox ranges from Malay Peninsula, to the Philippines in the east and Indonesian Archipelago of Sumatra, Java, Borneo and Timor in the south.
 In certain areas, the bat prefers coastal regions, but it can also be found at elevations up to 1370 m.

 Flying foxes inhabit primary forest, mangrove forest, coconut groves, mixed fruit orchards, and a number of other habitats.
 During the day, trees in mangrove forests and coconut groves may be used as roosts.
 In Malaysia, flying foxes prefer lowland habitats below 365 m.
 In Borneo, they inhabit the coastal areas, but move to nearby islands to feed on fruit.
 Flying foxes roost in the thousands (maximum).
 One colony was recorded numbering around 2,000 individuals in a mangrove forest in Timor and colonies of 10,000–20,000 have also been reported.
 In general, mangrove roosts have lower numbers of resting bats compared to lowland roost sites, which could mean mangrove forests are only used temporarily.
+Populations of large flying foxes roosting with small flying foxes (Pteropus hypomelanus) are recorded in the urban town of Miagao, Iloilo, Philippines.